 |Industrial Systems and Engineering||1st|

-In October of 2017 U.S. News & World Report released a global ranking of engineering schools based primarily on research and global reputation in the field.
-The ranking placed Georgia Tech 14th among all engineering schools in the world and fourth among American schools.
+In October of 2019 U.S. News & World Report released a global ranking of engineering schools based primarily on research and global reputation in the field.
+The ranking placed Georgia Tech 18th among all engineering schools in the world and fifth among American schools.

 - The Georgia Tech College of Engineering is the largest producer of engineering degrees awarded to women and underrepresented minority students according to the American Society of Engineering Education (ASEE) and Diverse: Issues in Higher Education.